Convert TIFF to PCDS

 The PCDS file extension stands for Photo CD Multi-resolution Bitmap Graphics, a format developed by Kodak in 1991 for digitizing and storing high-quality images on CDs.
 PCDS files were used to store scanned prints and slides, leveraging proprietary encoding to maintain image quality.
 This format was part of Kodak's Photo CD system, which aimed to provide a reliable method for archiving and accessing digital photographs.

-Wait a few moments for the converter to complete its job, then download your PCDS file.
+Give the converter a few seconds, then download your PCDS file.

 Rotate TIFF to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to PCDS.